vabarbosa/veremin/README.md

 ### Run locally

-To run the app locally, from a terminal run:
+To run the app locally:

-1. Clone the `veremin` locally:
+1. From a terminal, clone the `veremin` locally:

     ```
     $ git clone https://github.com/vabarbosa/veremin
     ```

-1. Change to the directory of the cloned repo

-    ```
-    $  cd veremin
-    ```

 1. Point your web server to your app directory and start it up.
-If you want to use the **Web Server for Chrome** (and have installed it from the Chrome Web Store)
+If you want to use the **Web Server for Chrome** (after installing it from the Chrome Web Store):

     1. Go to your Chrome browser's Apps page
     1. Click on the **Web Server**